libp2p/specs/addressing/README.md

 /p2p/QmYyQSo1c1Ym7orWxLYvCrM2EmxFTANf8wXmmE7DWjhx5N
 ```

-Where `QmYyQSo1c1Ym7orWxLYvCrM2EmxFTANf8wXmmE7DWjhx5N` is the base58-encoded
+Where `QmYyQSo1c1Ym7orWxLYvCrM2EmxFTANf8wXmmE7DWjhx5N` is the string representation
-multihash of a peer's public key, also known as their peer id.
+of a peer's peer ID derived from its public key.

 By itself, a `p2p` address does not give you enough addressing information to
 locate a peer on the network; it is not a transport address.
 However, like the